Ezelboy1000/RecentlyPlayed/README.md

 - A new app on the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/login)

 How to use:
-- Edit settings in RecentlyPlayed.py
+- Edit the config section in RecentlyPlayed.py
 - pip install -r requirements.txt
 - python RecentlyPlayed.py